run-and-route-hub/run-and-route-hub.github.io/index.md

 - found the website visually appealing
 - didn't fiind the footer visually appealing, wanted a separation between the footer and the main page
 - found it weird how some fo the routes run through buildings and streets

+Review #5:
+- Enjoyed the theme and aesthetics of the website
+- Wanted to improve the functionality and make it so routes were not as easy to alter to prevent people from messing with them
+- Wished the routes on the page could better represent the actual pathing you would take in person

 ## Team